Just one reason I miss Costa Rica, the massive natural canopies! Pura Vida!

 Did you see it?
 The bottom image shows the tiny baby snake.
 I thought it was a worm at first until Ian said “look at the head!”
 Small as a leaf.
 Is it a Coral snake?
 Not sure.
 But wow, what a spot.
 Good one, Ian!

 A silhouette of my then 11-year old son, Ian, standing next to the entrance to the Museo Del Oro Precolomeino in San Jose, Costa Rica.
 This country’s museum has the largest collection of pre-Columbian gold artifacts.
 This was a most interesting place to visit, you would just not believe the craftsmanship – back in the days when there were no tools, only handmade ones.
 Some pieces were quite tiny, and others were huge.
 My son had no idea how much these priceless antiquities are worth.
 I literally had my jaw drop at the beauty.
 WOW.

-To see other interpretations of Monument, check out the Daily Post’s Weekly Photo Challenge here.
+To see other interpretations of Silhouette, visit the Daily Post’s Weekly Photo Challenge here.

 It’s a good thing I practiced taking photographs of the near Super Moon Saturday night (8/9), because the clouds and rain moved in last night.
 I hooked my camera body to my telescope … and thankfully had a moon filter … and this is the uncropped image.
 Wow, right?!?
 It was worth the massive mosquito bites. lol

 While the front of the fern leaf looks normal, the back looks like it has been sewed on!
 I discovered this quite unusual texture at Universal Studios in Orlando, Florida, this past weekend, just in time for this week’s photo challenge.